sigu-training/clinical_genomics/tutorial.md

      causative variants and to prioritize them"
 time_estimation: "2h"
 key_points:
-  - "Galaxy is on line free platform for NGS analysis"
+  - "Galaxy is an on line free platform for NGS analysis"
   - "Exome sequencing is an efficient way to identify disease-relevant genetic variants."
-  - "Variant annotation and being able to exploit genotype information across family members is key to identifying candidate disease variants.
-SnpEff and GEMINI are powerful tools for variant annotation and filtering"
+  - "Variant annotation and being able to exploit genotype information across family members is key to identifying candidate disease variants"
+  - "SnpEff and GEMINI are powerful tools for variant annotation and filtering"
 contributors:
   - puva
   - gmauro